cckuailong/simHtml/README.md

 ### Style Similarity

-Extracts css classes of each html document and calculates the jaccard similarity of the sets of classes.
+Calculates the similarity of Attributes of class and style.

 ### Joint Similarity (Structural Similarity and Style Similarity)